No Fires - Fire Danger Extreme - No Fuego

 Butterflies are a wonderful reflection of the surrounding landscape.
 On a well-manicured lawn they are scarce.
 In a vacant lot where plants are more diverse but nature has been severely disturbed, you may find a few more.
 In a butterfly garden where the gardener has taken care to choose a variety of plants that will satisfy the needs of thirsty butterflies as well as hungry caterpillars, the diversity of butterflies often reflects that care.
 But the best places to see lots of butterflies of many different kinds are places where people have taken care to leave nature well enough alone.

-Pinnacles National Monument is just such a place.
+Pinnacles National Park is just such a place.
 Although it is only about five miles wide and seven miles long, most of the land is undisturbed wilderness that supports a great diversity of living things.
 How many different kinds of butterflies would you guess are found here?

 Sixty-nine different species of butterflies have been recorded at Pinnacles.
 About 35 species are common enough that you are likely to see them if you visit the right habitat at the right time.
 About a dozen are so abundant that you may see hundreds of them on a visit.
 But how do you know the right time and place to find them?